 Consistency and structure are beneficial both for our kiddos and for adults.
 It’s not something we think about a lot, but for children, what transpires during their days is largely out of their control.
 They don’t get to determine how their day will unfold; they’re simply expected to “roll with it” while we – the adults – try to balance “all the things” and keep everyone safe and fed while doing so.
-Clear structure and expectations provide limits and boundaries, and helps children not only predict how parents will react, but also teaches them how to behave.
+Clear structure and expectations provide limits and boundaries and help children not only predict how parents will react but also teaches them how to behave.

 Consistency means that we follow through with what we say we are going to do.
 It gives power to our words.
 It is resisting giving our child second and third chances when he breaks a rule or behaves poorly.
 Giving in instead of holding our ground – even when we are tired/stretched thin/overworked – will backfire on us in the long run, because giving in teaches our kiddos that next time they just need to push a little bit more and we will eventually let them have what they want.